 2004 – 2007: Bachelor of Science in Molecular and Cellular Biology (University of Heidelberg, Germany and University of Bergen, Norway)

-Development of hepatic disease models.
+Development of hepatic disease models for drug discovery.

 Hepatic spheroids as model system for liver regeneration.